FreshJR07/FreshJR_QOS/README.md

-# FreshJR QOS - Asus Adaptive QOS Modification SCript

-This script modifies AdaptiveQOS default parameters on Asus Routers!
+# FreshJR QOS - Modification Script for AdaptiveQOS on Asus Routers

 This script has been tested on ASUS AC-68U, running RMerlin FW 384.4, using Adaptive QOS with Manual Bandwidth Settings